Inside Summit Series, the invite-only getaway striving for altruism

 “I liked how ‘Kumbaya’ it was from the beginning.
 Most conferences give you the schedule, and say ‘here’s your networking break'”, sustainable fashion company Zady’s co-founder and Trailmix VC partner Soraya Dorabi tells me about her Summit experiences.
 “I’m a New Yorker and we don’t hug each other.
 But by the end of the weekend I was hugging strangers because I truly was inspired.”

 Now the goal is spreading that sense of inspiration beyond the Summit goers and getaways.
-That includes using Summit Series’ homegrown social networking app to tie the community together after the events end.
+That includes using Summit’s homegrown social networking app to tie the community together after the events end.

 While unticketed civilians can’t attend this weekend’s programming in LA, which the founders previously implied was part of the plan, hosting Summit in a big city for the first time in nearly a decade could make members feel more responsible to the world at large.

 “If it can be a conduit for galvanizing people to think broadly about philanthropy, then there’s an opportunity if not a duty for them to do some altruism” says Dorabi.
 “What I’d love to see come out of Summit is measurable impact.”
+That could mean organizing post-event volunteering, more strongly soliciting donations, and teaching members how to communicate the event’s philosophies to friends.

 The weekend’s headlining talk will see Amazon CEO Jeff Bezos speak about charity with his brother Mark Bezos who leads the education-focused Bezos Family Foundation.
 That’s a stern shift from Summit At Sea 2015’s big panel with Uber CEO Travis Kalanick laughing it up about the potential of self-driving cars…that we all know stand to replace millions of jobs.

 “There’s definitely a larger purpose.
-I‘m not sure if they’ve reached it yet” says Martin, who hopes for continued progress while commending Summit for its artist-in-residence program she thinks more companies should adopt.
+I‘m not sure if they’ve reached it yet” says Martin, who hopes for continued progress while commending Summit for its artist-in-residence program she thinks more companies should adopt.”
+Perel believes the founders have gotten the mess.
+“They’re building an aspirational community that’s very steeped in quality of life, integrity, entertainment, and high levels of self-expression” she says.

 “We want to have a really positive impact while we’re here on earth because life’s too short” says Rosenthal.
-The kool-aid flows strong at Summit, that’s for sure.
+The Kool-Aid flows strong at Summit, that’s for sure.
 Still, a culture of in-person idealism, even if naive or with gaps, is a refreshing alternative to the exhausting trudge through Twitter snark and aimless clicktivism.

 Summit is experiencing an offline parallel to Facebook’s own rocky evolution.
 Both have succeeded in creating community.
 But connecting people isn’t enough.
 Community can be squandered, and shallow interaction can drain energy from making real impact.
 It can’t be enough to feel good without doing good.
 The foundation is there, though.